STRIDES/NIHCloudLabAWS/docs/connect_ec2.md

 ![windows](/docs/images/windows.jpg)

 For macOS: Look for utun(number) where number is the highest number of the utun series, which should have an IP assigned.
 This could be utun1-3.
+You can also identify which interface is the wired connection by running “networksetup -listallhardwareports” which tells you the port type along the ID.
+For example, “en0” or “en1” might be the wired connection on your machine.
+Once you determine which ID this is, run “ifconfig” and find the corresponding ID.
+That will give you the private IP that is assigned to that port and that would need to be used in the security group to allow ssh access.

 ![mac](/docs/images/mac.png)